-Chartered in October 1967, and currently comprised of nearly 8,000 members, Local 988 has steadily become the second largest Teamsters union in Texas.
-We service members at 33 companies and over 60 worksites, and actively organize at other companies for those who want to form a union to secure better working conditions, wages, and benefits.
+Local 988 is comprised of nearly 8,000 members and has steadily become the second largest Teamsters union in Texas.
+We actively organize at companies whose employees want to form a union to secure better working conditions, wages, and benefits for themselves and their coworkers.
+We serve members at more than 30 companies and over 60 worksites.

 Our History

-Today’s Local 988 was once divided into several Teamster Locals.
-Over time, Locals 968, 949, 920, and 1111 combined to form one of the largest single locals in Texas and the South.
+Today’s Local 988 is the result of several Teamster Locals combining into one.
+Over time, Locals 968, 949, 920, and 1111 merged together to form one of the largest single locals in Texas and the South.

 Changing Times